-Dr. Allan Carswell joined York University in 1968 as a Professor of Physics, focusing on high-power lasers and the application of laser radar “LIDAR” techniques for remote sensing and environmental diagnostics.
+Dr. Carswell joined York University in 1968 as a Professor of Physics, focusing on high-power lasers and the application of laser radar “LIDAR” techniques for remote sensing and environmental diagnostics.
 1974, Dr. Carswell founded Optech Inc. to further practical applications of this research.
 This technology was later deployed by NASA as part of the Mars Phoenix Lander’s weather station, led by York scientists.

 The legacy of Dr. Carswell’s philanthropy on York University’s campus, and particularly in the Faculty of Science, is enormous.
 Dr. Carswell was the driving force behind the establishment of the Allan I. Carswell Observatory that bears his name, which is home to the largest telescope on a Canadian university campus.